 The name Vince Burgio should be very familiar to you if you are a fan of poker.
 He has been part of the poker scene for over 25 years and has watched how the online poker industry has changed over the years.
 Vince, a poker player himself, has won numerous tournaments and events over the years and is also the proud owner of a World Series of Poker bracelet from the 1994 $1,500 Seven Card Stud Hi-Lo event.
 He has also published two books during his career.
 One of these is his autobiography titled: Pizza, Pasta and Poker.

 Vince Burgio has earned over $2.1 million in live career earnings.
 His largest live cash win was $168,000 when he came in 4th place in the 1994 World Series of Poker main event.
 It was during this tournament that he beat his opponents Howard Lederer, Jay Heimowitz, and John Cernuto.
 He has been taking part in and winning poker tournaments since 1989.
+Now the trends are pointing more towards blackjack.
+Yes, you have terrific options when it comes to playing a good blackjack game.
+There is a site that can offer you great tips and amazing blackjack promos which will have you playing like a professional in no time.

 Born in Kansas City, Missouri, Vincent Burgio is a well-known professional poker player who now resides in West Hills, California.
 He graduated from the University of Missouri and in 1976 moved to California to launch his own construction business.
 It wasn't until 1987 that he began playing in poker tournaments.